vi-kon/laravel-db-exporter/README.md

 * **connection** - specify database connection name (if option is not set the default connection is used)
 * **force** - force overwriting existing migration files
 * **path** - output destination path relative to project root (default is `database/seeds`)

+**Note**: Seed path given by `seed.path` config key have to be writable by PHP to generate seed classes.

 Creating seed files from default database: